goody-dev/interactive-comment-section/README.md

 - Flexbox
 - localStorage - to save states in the browser
 - Mobile-first workflow
-- [immerjs](https://immerjs.github.io) - A tiny package that allows you to work with immutable state in a more convenient way.
+- [immerjs](https://immerjs.github.io) - A tiny package that allows you to work with immutable state in a more convenient way
-- [React Timestamp](https://www.npmjs.com/react-timestamp) - A React Component for displaying a datetime in local timezone.
+- [React Timestamp](https://www.npmjs.com/react-timestamp) - A React Component for displaying a datetime in local timezone
 - [React](https://reactjs.org/) - JS library
 - [TailwindCSS](https://tailwindcss.com) - CSS framework